react18-tools/nextjs-darkmode/lib/README.md

 ### HTML & CSS

 Fully support dark mode, including system preference with `prefers-color-scheme`.
-The dark/light mode is synced between tabs and modifies the `className` and data-attributes on the `html` or ServerTarget element:
+The dark/light mode is synced between tabs and modifies the `className` and data-attributes on the `html` elemnt.

 ```css
 :root {